disnos9/disnos9/README.md

 - 🔭 I’m currently working on [iBallexus](https://discord.gg/iballexus)

+- 👶 I'm the owner of [Peretas Technologies](https://discord.gg/peretas)

+- 💀 Also the owner of the DEV Guild on Discord, invite link in Peretas server

 - 🌱 I’m currently learning **C++**

 - 📫 How to reach me **mike@peretas.tech**